wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-47.&emsp;The miracle is a learning device that lessens the need for time.
+47. The miracle is a learning device that lessens the need for time.
 ²It establishes an out-of-pattern time interval not under the usual laws of time.
 ³In this sense it is timeless.